telerik/kendo-ui-core/docs/aspnet-mvc/helpers/combobox/overview.md

                 .SelectedIndex(0) //Select first item.
             )

+> **Important**
-> **Important:** **ToDataSourceResult()** extension method will modify structure of the result and the widget will not be able to bind to it.
+> The `ToDataSourceResult()` extension method will modify structure of the result and the widget will not be able to bind to it.
 Please return simple array of data in this case.

-### Configure the Kendo ComboBox to work with ToDataSourceResult instance
+### Configure ComboBox to Work with the `ToDataSourceResult` Instance

 Here is how to configure the combobox to use a custom datasource and thus to bind to a ToDataSourceResult instance.